Aeronautics & Astronautics

 - GUG 316D

-- Quantitative Flow Visualization and Associated Research
+- Quantitative Flow Visualization for Fluid and Turbulent Flow Studies

 Dr. Dabiri joined the Department of Aeronautics and Astronautics during the winter of 2002.
 Previously, Dr. Dabiri completed his undergraduate work at the University of California at San Diego in Mechanical Engineering in 1985.
 He obtained his master's degree at University of California, Berkeley, and his doctorate degree in Aerospace and Mechanical Engineering at the University of California at San Diego in 1992, where he developed the Digital Particle Image Thermometry and Velocimetry method for studying thermally-varying and temporally evolving flows.
 He was then a Postdoctoral Research Fellow and Research Scientist at Caltech at the Graduate Aeronautics Laboratories, researching free-surface interaction with the near-surface turbulence, and developing novel diagnostic methods.